 Why ask this survey question?

-After a retreat, it’s important to follow up with questions that gauge the success of the event.
+After a retreat, it’s important to follow up with questions that help you gather church event feedback and gauge its success.

 Why ask this survey question?

-Identifying the most popular aspects of the retreat means you can focus on enhancing future retreats.
+Identifying the most popular aspects of the retreat helps you focus on enhancing future retreats.

 Why ask this survey question?